A Plan to Renew the Promise of American Life, Plank 8

 As we’ve seen, the five rules of fiscal common sense are limit spending, tax lightly, borrow the minimum, maintain a surplus, and pay down debt.
 The first rule is ‘limit spending,’ and it’s first for a reason.

-Uncle Sam doesn’t limit spending — and hasn’t, for decades.
+Uncle Sam does not limit spending currently — and hasn’t, for decades.
 Are we surprised he’s in debt?

-A government with even half a brain spends less than it earns.
-A prudent government avoids deficits and deliberately seeks small surpluses as a matter of routine.
-And importantly, it uses those surpluses, not to boost spending, but rather to reduce debt and taxes.
-Using surpluses to boost spending is a form of madness, the fiscal equivalent of taking the hair of the dog.
+Anyone with even half a brain spends less than he earns.
+A prudent person avoids deficits and deliberately seeks small surpluses as a matter of routine.
+Yes, he uses them to raise his standard of living, ultimately, but as a first discipline, he uses them to pay down debt.
+Using surpluses merely to boost spending, when you’re deep in debt, is a form of insanity, the fiscal equivalent of taking the hair of the dog.
+And all of this applies equally to a prudent government.

 It also helps to make the most difficult changes early.
 Doing so makes a freeze policy comparatively easy to maintain thereafter.

-It may even be necessary, at first, to increase spending.
+Paradoxically, it may be necessary, at first, to increase spending.
 That’s right.
-A temporary rise in spending may be the price we have to pay to secure structural changes that ensure permanent, long-term savings.
-Get the structure right, and the dollars take care of themselves.
+It may be the price we have to pay to secure structural changes that ensure permanent, long-term savings.
+Get the structure right, and the dollars eventually take care of themselves.

 Admittedly — and this is a serious challenge — the discipline of a freeze policy will be difficult in the absence of honest money.
 So long as Uncle Sam can print money, our beloved Congress-critters will feel little incentive to restrain anything — spending, deficits, or debt.
 After all, why would a politician risk being thrown out of office for spending cuts or tax hikes, which are nearly always unpopular, when the problem can be papered over with, well, paper?